ahsanu123/ahsanu123.github.io/content/2025-03-27-cross_compile_tauri_in_docker_archlinux_arm.md

 - init pacman key with `pacman-key --init`
 - then `pacman-key --populate archlinuxarm`
 - finally update all package with `pacman -Syu`
-- next we will install required package to cross compile `sudo  pacman  -S  --needed   webkit2gtk-4.1   base-devel  curl   wget   file   openssl   appmenu-gtk-module   libappindicator-gtk3  librsvg yarn`
+- next login as root and we will install required package to cross compile `pacman  -Syu  --needed  sudo webkit2gtk-4.1   base-devel  curl   wget   file   openssl   appmenu-gtk-module   libappindicator-gtk3  librsvg yarn git rustup nodejs unzip cargo-tauri --noconfirm`
-- install rust and rustup `pacman -S rustup`
 - then install default toolchain for current architecture with `rustup default stable`
+- inside root user run this `echo "%wheel ALL=(ALL) ALL" >> /etc/sudoers`
+- we need `arm-linux-gnueabihf-gcc` from aur, https://aur.archlinux.org/packages/arm-linux-gnueabihf-gcc
-- we need node js to compile our frontend, `pacman -S nodejs`
+- next we need `yay` to install `arm-linux-gnueabihf-gcc`
+- you can follow the instruction on yay [repo](https://github.com/Jguer/yay)
+- if you dont have permission to automatically install, you can run `makepkg -s` to only build, then run `pacman -U --noconfirm yay-bin-*.pkg.tar.xz` to install using pacman.
+- dont forget to run this after yay installation `yay -Y --gendb`
 - you need postgresql libs if you work with postgresql in rust, `pacman -S postgresql-libs`
+- next we can build our tauri application (more info here https://v2.tauri.app/distribute/)
+- run `yarn tauri build` in application root folder, then wait
+- it will generate executable and bundling to several bundle type,
+- if you dont want bundle, just add flag `--no-bundle`
 - to save docker run -> docker ps && docker commit <container_id_or_name> my-custom-image
 - to copy from docker container use ` docker cp tauri-container:/root/ams/app/src-tauri/target/release/bundle/deb/ams_0.1.0_armel.deb .`
 - to run docker with name use ` docker run -it --rm --name tauri-container archlinuxarm:latest  /bin/bash`